 Trigger points: are described as hyperirritable spots in the fascia.
 They feel like palpable nodules in taut bands of muscle fibers.
 The theory is unexplained pain radiates from these points of local tenderness to broader areas.
 They have been mapped for referral pain patterns, which means if you work in one area, the pain dissolves in another.

 Active release technique: began 30 years ago with Dr. Michael Leahy.
-He was working on elite athletes as a way to treat soft tissue disorders so they could get back to peak performance as quickly as possible.
+He was working on elite athletes to treat soft tissue disorders so that they could get back to peak performance as quickly as possible.
 He actually studied engineering before becoming a chiropractor and combined the theories.
 Dr. Janelle feels this is actually brilliant.
 The body is a biomechanical structure and works a certain way.
 It is not an opinion.
 It is literally on a lever system and has a cause and effect system.
-Knowing the body allows a chiropractor to adjust and mobilize it correctly so that it works well by itself!
-In my opinion, ART works best in the last 10% of the muscle’s healing needs.
-Meaning, it needs to me mostly healed and then getting that last optimal 10% for a full healing.
+Knowing the body allows a chiropractor to adjust and mobilize it correctly to work well by itself!
+In my opinion, ARTworks best in the last 10% of the muscle’s healing needs.
+Meaning, it needs to be mostly healed and then getting that last optimal 10% for full healing.

-Muscle shortening techniques: An opposite theory, Dr. Janelle learned from Dr. Tim Brown (see Intelliskin).
+Muscle shortening techniques: An opposite theory Dr. Janelle learned from Dr. Tim Brown (see Intelliskin).
 When you bring the fibers together, they actually relax, contract, and you can break them up in this position.
 This keeps an injury from being strained while also being worked on.
-It is a less painful technique and is very helpful in acute injuries where inflammation and pain are at a high.
+It is a less painful technique and is very helpful in acute injuries where inflammation and pain are high.